Online sales starting to slow?

 2XU offers a 10% discount on the visitor’s first purchase.
 They also ask whether the visitor is male or female, which will help them tailor the content immediately:

-Another online store sends the discount in an email with inspirational product ideas based on what the visitor was searching on the website:
+Another store sends the discount in an email with inspirational product ideas based on what the visitor was searching on the website:

 Once you have your email list, use your customer data to send emails that nurture them through the buying process and keep you front of mind, like this one: